 Are you planning on getting your interior design license?
-With more than half the states in the US, Puerto Rico, and the Canadian Provinces having some form of interior design legislation, it's essential to understand how this makes a difference.
+With more than half the regulated jurisdictions having some form of interior design legislation, it's essential to understand how this makes a difference.

 Registered, licensed, or certified interior designers can sign, seal, and submit drawings for permitting in some states.
-Also, having your NCIDQ certificate can help you earn more— up to 34% more.
+Also, having your NCIDQ certificate can help you earn more income — up to 34% more.
 Earning your certificate helps differentiate you from others in the interior design marketplace.

 Earning your NCIDQ Certificate is a prerequisite for earning your interior design license or registration, but there is also an application process and other steps to take.
 Qpractice can help you navigate these waters, and we walk you through several examples below.

 To use your NCIDQ Certificate as a way to earn your interior design license and expand your horizons as a certified or registered interior designer, you must first fill out a (rather lengthy) application.
 Fortunately, there is something applicants can do to shorten the following state registration process.